 One of the great promises of public school choice was the opportunity for diverse schools to develop unique performance measures, but the price has proven to be high.
 When schools set their own bar for success, families faced with a dizzying array of options can struggle to meaningfully compare the quality of public schools in their neighborhood or city.

 The Bush Institute recently released State of Our Cities, a compelling new data tool for viewing public school conditions and outcomes for over 100 cities.
 The project’s scope is impressive, but in some cases it misses the mark by equating a single school district with an entire city’s public education system.

 To people in education, the Wells Fargo scandal sounds eerily familiar.

-This is the second in our series of "Notes From the Field" on personalized learning.
+This is the fourth in our series of "Notes From the Field" on personalized learning.

-This is the first in our series of "Notes From The Field" on personalized learning.
+This is the third in our series of "Notes From the Field" on personalized learning.